dudash/openshift-microservices/README.md

 You will also need to install/configure the additional dependencies you plan to leverage.
 We assume you want to run these in the cluster, so you might need to tweak the install scripts to move things outside or to use already existing shared services in different namespaces.
    - Service Mesh (Istio)
-   - 3Scale - COMING SOON
+   - 3Scale - FUTURE
-   - Kafka - COMING SOON
+   - Kafka - FUTURE
-   - Caching - COMING SOON
+   - Caching - FUTURE

 To install everything:
 - [Follow instructions here](./deployment/install/)